james-cranley/mail2do/README.md

 # ✅mail2do

 **✅mail2do** is an automated pipeline that converts actionable emails into Notion database tasks using IMAP, OpenAI, and the Notion API.
-It is designed for users who want to triage their email inboxes and quickly capture action items as structured tasks in Notion.
+At present mail2do identifies a single task per email.
+In guture it would be nice to let the LLM judge whether to make multiple jobs per email.

 ---